Xilinx/Vitis_Model_Composer/QuickGuides/Debug_Source/README.md

 ## Debugging the Code using Vitis

-1. Run `vmcLaunchVitisDebugger('detect_test')` from the model directory on the MATLAB Command Window.
+1. Run `vmcLaunchVitisDebugger` from the model directory on the MATLAB Command Window and make sure to open `detect_test.slx` model before running this command.

 ![](images/step1.png)

-Note the GDB path and the process ID listed in the Command Window.
-They will be used in Step 5.

-`vmcLaunchVitisDebugger` creates the required `.vscode/launch.json` file in the current directory and launches AMD Vitis IDE for debugging AI Engine kernel code.
+2. `vmcLaunchVitisDebugger` creates the required `_ide/launch.json` file in the current directory and launches AMD Vitis Unified IDE for debugging AI Engine kernel code.

 ![](images/ste2.png)